mvolkmann/blog/src/python/jupyter.md

 It is frequently used to experiment with snippets of Python code.

-JupyterLab is "Jupyter’s Next-Generation Notebook Interface".
-It is a web-based IDE that is somewhat similar to VS Code, but has many additional features such as support for Jupyter Notebooks and many file formats including CSV, GeoJSON, and Vega.
+JupyterLab is "Jupyter’s Next-Generation Notebook Interface". et is a web-based IDE that is somewhat similar to VS Code, but has many additional features such as support for Jupyter Notebooks and many file formats including CSV, GeoJSON, and Vega.
 The "Jupyter Notebook" web UI will be deprecated.